MattuW4/battleships-terminal-game/README.md

 # Known bugs and resolutions

 - It was identified late in development and deployment that there is an issue created by the sleep/time function where output messages are displayed.
 The developer became aware too close to deployment of the project that on some occasions if the player is to continue to try and enter an input whilst the programme is in 'sleep' that this can be registered as a false positive.
-There were only two instances of this occuring during testing where the row and column are considered to have been entered as the same value.
+There were only two instances of this occurring during testing where the row and column are considered to have been entered as the same value.
 There was not time to implement a solution prior to deployment that is understood to address this where the keyboard can be disabled but this is understood require a further import and function creation.
-- There was a an issue whereby half of the game information and welcome loadout was 'stuck' to the top of the terminal screen when initiall deployed to Heroku.
+- There was a an issue whereby half of the game information and welcome load out was 'stuck' to the top of the terminal screen when initially deployed to Heroku.
 It was not clear what the cause of this was but the developer deleted the initial app and redeployed, whilst changing the python code used to create the clear utility function which at the time of deployment, appeared to have addressed this issue as it could not be repeated in the development conditions.

 ## Deployment